KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-6.md

 This project aims to design and implement a 2-bit comparator using the VSDSquadron Mini board.
 A 2-bit comparator is a digital circuit that compares two 2-bit binary numbers and indicates whether one number is greater than, less than, or equal to the other.
 The project involves designing the comparator logic using C programming in Visual Studio Code, setting up the hardware connections on a breadboard, and verifying the functionality through LEDs connected to the output.

 ###  Project Objective:
-The objective of this project is to:
+The main objectives of this project are:

 > * 1.
 Design a 2-bit comparator using C programming.
 > * 2.
 Implement the designed comparator on the VSDSquadron Mini board.